ComedicChimera/chai/docs/tutorial/01_intro.md

 you to get a concrete sense for how to actually use Chai instead of just thinking about it in the abstract.

-To that end, most of the chapters in this guide, will include one or more *exercises* at the end of the chapter in a section like this one.
+To that end, most of the chapters in this guide will include one or more *exercises* at the end of the chapter in a section like this one.
 Most of these exercises will be fairly short programming problems designed to help you test your Chai skills.
 Any coding solutions to the exercises will be provided in the